On logical parameterizations and functional representability in local set theories: Motivation

+On the other hand, for any LST $S$ there is a natural translation $\eta_S:S\to\teo(\topos(S))$ which in particular sends every type symbol $\typea$ of $S$ to the type symbol corresponding to the universal object $U_{\typea}$ and every function symbol $\mathbf f$ to the function symbol corresponding to $(x\mapsto \mathbf f(x))$.
+Since any translation induces a logical functor between the corresponding linguistic toposes, one has two a priori distinct functors:

+From the syntactic viewpoint, the more intuitive of the two is $\topos(\eta_S)$, yet it is $\iota_{\topos(S)}$ the one used to prove the equivalence of categories.
+To the best of our knowledge, nowhere in the literature is any relationship between both of them asserted.

-In an arbitrary LST, syntactic functions might lack the desired representation as $(x\mapsto \tau)$, with $\tau$ a valid term in the language with $x$ its free variable.
-Bell resolves this for an individual syntactic function $f\in Y^X$ (and thus for finitely many) by manually changing both the language and the LST by adding a function symbol $\typef $ and the corresponding axioms to guarantee that the symbolic function $(x\mapsto\typef(x))$ coincides with the given syntactic function when restricted to $X$, i.e. by adding
+In an arbitrary LST, syntactic functions are not in general of the form $(x\mapsto \tau)$, where $\tau$ a valid term in the language with $x$ its free variable.
+Bell resolves this for an individual syntactic function $f:X\to Y$ (and thus for finitely many) by manually changing both the language and the LST by adding a function symbol $\typef $ and the corresponding axioms to guarantee that the symbolic function $(x\mapsto\typef(x))$ coincides with the given syntactic function when restricted to $X$, i.e. by adding